BobbySuciady/BobbySuciady/README.md

 🔗 [Website](https://spacepenguin.io/)

 ### 🎵 TrackJam
 TrackJam is a web application that **gamifies Spotify listening**, allowing users to turn their daily music minutes into points for friendly competition.
-Built using **Next.js, MySQL, and the Spotify API**, it features a real-time **leaderboard**, last played track history, and a favorite songs tracker.
+Built using **Next.js, MySQL, and the Spotify API**.
 I led a **cross-functional team** of backend and frontend developers to implement core features and optimize the user experience.
 TrackJam was **awarded "Most Innovative"** at the University of Melbourne's **CISSA Hackathon**. 🔗 [GitHub Repository](#)

 ### 📝 QuizPlus
 QuizPlus is a dynamic quiz platform designed to provide **personalized AI-driven feedback** on students' math solutions.
 Developed using **React, Node.js, Express, MySQL, JWT, and the OpenAI API**, it ensures a secure environment with **JWT authentication** while leveraging **AI-powered feedback mechanisms**.
 An **interactive canvas** allows students to solve problems directly on the platform, while teachers can upload **step-by-step solutions** to guide students through their learning. 🔗 [GitHub Repository](#)